Searching for the best things to do in Bukittinggi, Sumatra?

 The Lobang Jepang (‘Japanese Caves’) are one of the eeriest but most significant historical attractions in Bukittinggi.

-The park also has viewing platforms over Sianok Canyon.
 Walk around to the right to find the best viewpoint at the top of a pagoda with a spiral staircase, which overlooks rice terraces and the canyon.

-White-tailed macaques have taken a liking to the park and teeter around the edges of the trails.
-They are either playing with each other or eyeing up potential food to steal, so take care when you’re walking around.
+They are either playing with each other or eyeing up potential food to steal, so take care.

-The Japanese used the tunnels as a place to hide from the Allied forces during World War II.
-They stored war supplies and equipment in the bunkers and built a prison, ambush room, and a kitchen (not any old normal kitchen, but one used to execute and chop the bodies of prisoners).
+They stored war supplies and equipment in the bunkers.
+They also built a prison, an ambush room and a kitchen used to execute and chop up the bodies of prisoners.

 4. Visit or hike the Sianok Canyon